Caring for someone with metastatic (advanced) cancer

 Cancer patient sitting with a nurse

-Being diagnosed with advanced cancer doesn’t necessarily mean that your loved one will die soon.
-Some people live for a long time with advanced cancer, but it may take some time for them to adjust to living with advanced cancer.
+If your loved one is diagnosed with metastatic or advanced cancer, it means that a cure is no longer possible.
+However, it is important to note that being diagnosed with advanced cancer doesn’t necessarily mean that your loved one will die soon.
+Some people live for a long time with advanced cancer, but it may take some time for them to adjust to this.

 The type of care your loved one needs will depend on how their cancer is affecting them.